chancedigital/wp-coding-standards/readme.md

 **Important Note:** This must come *after* the `vendor/chancedigital/wp-coding-standards` rule, and be a direct child of `<ruleset />`.

-If you're using the ESLint configuration without phpcs, you can simply use `chancedigital`, as the configuration is [published on npm](https://www.npmjs.com/package/eslint-config-chancedigital-wp).
-You can also install this globally (`npm install -g eslint-config-chancedigital-wp`) and then use directly on the command line via `eslint -c chancedigital .`
+If you're using the ESLint configuration without phpcs, you can simply use `chancedigital`, as the configuration is [published on npm](https://www.npmjs.com/package/@chancedigital/eslint-config-wp).
+You can also install this globally (`npm install -g @chancedigital/eslint-config-wp`) and then use directly on the command line via `eslint -c chancedigital .`

 ## Included Checks